andreatramacere/jetset/doc/user_guide/jet_model_phys_SSC/Jet_example_phys_SSC.rst

 .. _jet_physical_guide:

+dsad

-physical setup
+Physical setup
 ==============

-In this section we describe how  to build a model of jet able to reproduce SSC/EC emission processes, using the :class:`.Jet` class from the :mod:`.jet_model` module. to This class through a flexible and intuitive interface allows to access the C numerical code that provides an accurate and fast computation of the synchrotron and inverse Compton fdsfsd processes.
+In this section we describe how  to build a model of jet able to reproduce SSC/EC emission processes, using the :class:`.Jet` class from the :mod:`.jet_model` module. to This class through a flexible and intuitive interface allows to access the C numerical code that provides an accurate and fast computation of the synchrotron and inverse Compton processes.

-basic setup
+Basic setup
 -----------

 A jet instance can be built using the  the :class:`.Jet` class, istanciating the object in the following way: